AmitMishra-852/AmitMishra-852/README.md

 about

 - 🤗 Welcome to my GitHub!
-The Projects You will find here are mostly experimental and/or for Fun.
+The Projects You will find here are mostly experimental and/or for Fun, so don't hesitate looking around
 - 💪 I’m interested in JavaScript and react and its ecosystem.
 - 🪁 i have recently upskilled With React and built some projects with it.
 - 😃 looking out for opportunities as Frontend Developer.